 Enough said.
 Don’t let this be your cost of inadequate or overly protected record keeping.
 Records need to be maintained, and shared with those you can trust, if their help is eventually expected.

 Please, for the sake of your survivors, don’t procrastinate.
-Check out MyLegacyBackup and our free information to help you get started today.
+Check out MyLegacyBackup to help you get started today.
 You’ll be glad you did.

 Unfortunately here’s one more example…

-Judy lived with her husband, John, and their two children in a standard home in a standard neighborhood.
-Due to harsh economic conditions, John was unemployed, but seeking new work opportunities.
-Everything was proceeding normally, until that tragic evening when Judy’s husband had an unexpected massive heart attack and suddenly died.
+Trudy lived with her husband and their two children in a standard home in a standard neighborhood.
+Due to harsh economic conditions, he was unemployed, but seeking new work opportunities.
+Everything was proceeding normally, until that tragic evening when her husband had an unexpected massive heart attack and suddenly died.

 Totally unanticipated, since he was thought to be good health, there was no reason to make advanced preparations.
 When the tragedy occurred, those left behind had no awareness of their financial condition, nor the location of records.
 Where were the funds to pay the bills?
 Was there savings?
 Insurance?